Conformal surface embeddings and extremal length: Topological Setting

 \begin{proof} For a given measured foliation~$F$, we will produce a sequence of weighted multi-curves approximating $[F] \in \MF^+(S)$.
 By Lemma~\ref{lem:MF-carried}, $F = T(w)$ for a taut train track~$T$ and weight $w \in \Meas(T)$.
 Pick a sequence of rational weights $w_n \in \Meas_{\QQ}(T)$ approximating~$w$, and clear denominators to write $w_n = \lambda_n w_n'$ where $w_n' \in \Meas_{\ZZ}(T)$.
 Then $w_n'(T)/\lambda_n$ is a weighted multi-curve approximating~$F$. \end{proof}

 \begin{remark} On a connected surface~$S$ with no boundary, Proposition~\ref{prop:curves-dense} can be strengthened to say that simple curves are projectively dense in measured foliations, as well \cite{Kerckhoff80:AsympTeich,FLP79:TravauxThurston}.
 This strengthening is false for surfaces with boundary.
-For instance, a pair of pants has only three distinct non-trivial simple curves, but many more measured foliations (and many more simple multi-curves). \end{remark}
+For instance, a pair of pants has only three distinct non-trivial simple curves, but a 3-dimensional space of measured foliations. \end{remark}